 Java’s I/O (Input/Output) system is robust and flexible, allowing programs to interact with various sources and destinations of data, including the console, files, and networks.

-- The core I/O classes are found in the java.io package.
+Thank you for reading this post, don't forget to subscribe!- The core I/O classes are found in the java.io package.

 What is a Stream?